hanwenzhang123/fullstack-note/04-note/README.md

 - Polymorphism means a single action can be performed in many forms without requiring more info, hiding the details in communication, and can pass “is a” test => `overloading`: methods share the same name with different parameters (occurs during compile time), `overriding`: override method in superclass by method of child class (occurs during run time)

 #### Benefits of OOP
-- Encapsulation: reduce complexity + increase reusibility
+- Encapsulation: reduce complexity + increase reusability
 - Abstraction: reduce complexity + isolate impacts of change
 - Inheritance: eliminate redundant code, good for reusability
-- Polymorphism: code can be extended, more dynamic, refactor if else, switch case statement
+- Polymorphism: code can be extended, more dynamic, refactored if else, switch case statement

 #### Overriding vs Overloading
-- The method has exactly the same notation as the parents that is called overriding.
+- The method has exactly the same notation as the parents and is called overriding.
-- The methods have the same name but different input parameter that is called overloading
+- The methods have the same name but different input parameters that is called overloading

 #### Programming Languages (C, C++, Java)
-- compiler based
+- compiler-based
 - fast execution
-- slow compilation time
+- Slow compilation time
 - platform dependent
 - secured, complex & lengthy, less frequent
 - computationally intensive algorithms
 - independent software
-- extra preparation time, but then program runs very quickly
+- extra preparation time, but then the program runs very quickly

 #### Scripting Languages (Python, Perl, PowerShell)
 - interpreter based